 Katie Parsons, Intern

-Katie is a rising sophomore at the University of Michigan, Ann Arbor.
+Katie is a student at the University of Michigan, Ann Arbor.
 She was the first intern at Humans of San Quentin, starting in the summer of 2020.
 After visiting San Quentin with her high school journalism program, The Redwood Bark, Parsons was amazed hearing the men tell their stories in person and wanted to involve herself with that community.
 She believed that their stories needed to be heard, so when she found out about HoSQ, she reached out to Diane and got involved.

 In high school, Katie volunteered at numerous substance abuse prevention organizations including Marin Youth Advisory Council, Being Adept, co-chair of RX Safe Marin and in her school’s Tobacco Use Prevention Education (TUPE) receiving a special honor from the Marin County Board of Supervisors for her work in community internships.
 Additionally, she wrote for the school’s newspaper, previously working as the business manager, and as a senior staff writer to explore the question, ‘What is the meaning of justice and how is it defined by different communities?’.
 For fun, Katie plays lacrosse and enjoys hanging out with friends.